deepbag/software-engineering-core/database/mysql/medium/branches_with_companies_name.md

-**Question**: Write a SQL query to list all branches along with their company names.
+**Question**: Write an SQL query to retrieve the names of all branches along with the names of the companies they belong to, using the branches and companies tables.

 **Difficulty**: Medium